-Qualifying your buyer is important because it allows you to focus on those who are a good fit for your product or service.
+It allows you to focus on those who are a good fit for your product or service.
 This saves both you and the prospect time and energy, as neither of you will have to go through the process of discussing something that is not a good match.

 The best way to qualify a buyer is to ask questions that will help you understand their needs and whether or not your product or service can meet them.
 Some of the questions you can ask are:

 Once you have qualified your buyer, it is time to diagnose their needs.
 You need to determine what problems they are currently facing and understand the solutions that will best fit them.

 It ensures you understand prospects’ needs.
 According to the diagnosis, you can provide a solution that will meet their business challenges.

 Moreover, knowing exactly what customers are looking for allows you to position your product or service efficiently.
 Asking about their needs gives you better insight and helps you determine what will work and what won’t.

 Ask questions that will help you understand the challenges the buyer faces and how your product or service can help them overcome them.